-Politics of the Africa examines contemporary sociopolitical and economic characteristics needed to understand the many countries of Africa.
+Examines contemporary sociopolitical and economic characteristics needed to understand the many countries of Africa.
 In addition, a "country profile" approach will also be used.
 Particular emphasis will be placed on analysis of the relations of these countries with the United States on selected issues of contemporary relevance.
 This course examines key countries and studies their political structure in detail.
 Prerequisite(s): POLS 1101